The Best Home Security Systems of 2024

 You can self-monitor SimpliSafe, but there are good reasons that we recommend grabbing a monitoring plan, one of which is cellular backup.
 SimpliSafe relies on your Wi-Fi to send alerts, and if your internet provider is anything like ours, that connection is not always dependable.
 With a monitoring plan, the system will be able to send alerts offline via cellular signals.
 That’s called cellular backup, and SimpliSafe is one of the best cellular systems out there.

-SimpliSafe’s more advanced monitoring options, Core, Pro, and Pro Plus, also include interesting features, particularly Live Guard Protection.
-In the event of an emergency, SimpliSafe agents will be able to access your indoor camera feed and two-way talk to dissuade the intruder and verify the alarm.
+SimpliSafe’s more advanced monitoring options, Core, Pro, and Pro Plus, also include interesting features, particularly Active Guard Protection.
+In the event of an emergency, SimpliSafe agents will be able to access your indoor or outdoor camera feed and two-way talk to dissuade the intruder and verify the alarm.
 Within 20 seconds of tripping our door sensor, our Smart Alarm’s privacy cover snapped open and an agent started talking to us through the camera’s speakers.
 It was a little creepy even to us, so imagine if that happened to an actual burglar.

-Pro Tip: The Pro and Pro Plus plan enables Live Guard Protection-like monitoring on the outdoor camera.
+Pro Tip: The Pro and Pro Plus plan enables Active Guard Protection-like monitoring on the outdoor camera.
 Pro is best for overnight protection as it only allows outdoor monitoring between 8 p.m. and 6 a.m. (local time).
 Pro Plus, on the other hand, enables around-the-clock outdoor camera monitoring.

 >> See More: The Best Self-Monitored Security Systems